Quentin-Jimenez/CPE593-Chaining/weeklyprogressnotes.md

 - Wrote main functions for reading lines from text files

 ## 12/01/22 Week 5
+- Created and presented powerpoint
+- Working on and completing the Final Paper
-- todo- create atleast 2-3 drawings of btree and 2 for mempools
+- Debugging insert end and insert middle functions --> just trying to get these fixed and working by submission -create atleast 2-3 drawings of btree and 2 for mempools
-      - use the interactive Btree website to create a gif for Nodesplit
+- TODO: use the interactive Btree website to create a gif for Nodesplit